 for the latest information.
 The deadlines are strict due to the large volume of applications that we expect to receive.
 Please be sure to submit before the specific time, which is generally 11:59 PM IST.

 Can I submit more than one proposal for the same funding cycle?

 You can be a PI on maximum one proposal, and co-PI on maximum two proposals for the same funding cycle.
 The two proposals can be under same or different subject categories.

 When can I expect to hear about the decision on my proposal?

-Is there a time limit in which I must submit my proposal once I start the online application?
+Is there a time limit in which I must submit my proposal once I start the

 How long should my proposal be and what should it include?

 Please follow the instructions provided in the online portal and maintain the word/page limits strictly.
-Your proposal may not be evaluated if the word/page limits are exceeded.

 Can I submit a project that is already under consideration for publication?